Rajkumarmagar/text-roller/docs/intro.md

 Contributing
 ------------

-Odometer is built using Grunt.
+TextRoller is built using Grunt.
 To setup the build environment you first must have Node.js installed.
 Then:

 ```bash